USDOT-SDC/sdc-dot-webportal/PUBLIC_TO_PRIVATE_CUTOVER.md

 Take a moment to verify everything is stable before doing cleanup.

-## Clean up - After 1 day?
+## Clean up and soft shutdown - After a few days or so?

-Due to the way caching is set up, unless we had hashes into our relative CSS/JS links, I think we will need to wait 24 hours before we can safely re-enable caching.

-1. Reset nginx caching back to `expires 86400;` manually or with terraform
+1. Disable cloudfront & API Gateways
 1. Delete the private bucket
 1. I believe we can delete `webportal-hsts` as it's handled by nginx now